moorepants/learn-multibody-dynamics/mass.rst

 .. admonition:: Exercise

-   The inertia dyadic of a bicycle's handlebar and fork assembly about its mass center where :math:`\hat{n}_x` points from the center of the rear wheel to the center of the front wheel and :math:`\hat{n}_z`.
-The head tube angle is 68 degrees.
-Find the moment of inertia about the tilted steer axie given the inertia dyadic:
+   Gvine the inertia dyadic of a bicycle's handlebar and fork assembly about its mass center where :math:`\hat{n}_x` points from the center of the rear wheel to the center of the front wheel and :math:`\hat{n}_z` points downward, normal to the ground, and the head tube angle is 68 degrees from the ground plane, find the moment of inertia about the tilted steer axis given the inertia dyadic:

    .. jupyter-execute::